Azure-Samples/azure-search-rest-samples/Tutorial/README.md

 page_type: sample
 languages:
   - rest
-name: Cognitive Search Tutorial in REST - Postman
+name: Skillset Tutorial in REST - Postman
 description: |
-  Learn how to create a cognitive search pipeline to extract information and structure from unstructured blobs..
+  Learn how to create an enrichment pipeline to extract information and structure from unstructured blobs.
 products:
   - azure
-  - azure-search
+  - azure-cognitive-search
 urlFragment: rest-api-tutorial
 ---

-#  Cognitive search sample for Azure Search using REST APIs and Postman
+#  Create a cognitive skillset in Azure Cognitive Search using REST APIs and Postman

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-Demonstrates using Postman and the Azure Search REST APIs to send requests to Azure Search: create a data source, a skillset, index, and indexer.
+Demonstrates using Postman and the Azure Cognitive Search REST APIs to send requests: create a data source, a skillset, index, and indexer.
 Requests are provided in the V2 collection format, which you can import and then modify for connections to your Azure Search service.

-This collection is featured in the [REST Tutorial: Add structure to "unstructured content" with cognitive search](https://docs.microsoft.com/azure/search/cognitive-search-tutorial-blob).
+This collection is featured in the [Tutorial: Add structure to "unstructured content" using REST APIs](https://docs.microsoft.com/azure/search/cognitive-search-tutorial-blob).
 When you import the collection, modify the headers and URL to use your service name and API key.
 The purpose of this sample is to demonstrate how creating a cognitive search pipeline adds new information and structure to unstructured files.

 ## Contents